decred/politeia/politeiad/README.md

    [`sample-politeiad.conf`](https://github.com/decred/politeia/blob/master/politeiad/sample-politeiad.conf)

-   Copy the sample configuration file to the politeiad data directory.
-The data directory will depend on your OS.
+   Copy the sample configuration file to the politeiad app data directory.
+The app data directory will depend on your OS.

    * **macOS**